Wednesday, 23 January 2008

 I had written about that meeting in this blog in October 2007.

-What ever the reason, after the meeting from that particular session he was the only writer about whom I was unable to remember anything significant from his speech and that had made me feel a little guilty.
+What ever the reason, after that event, from that particular session he was the only writer about whom I was unable to remember anything significant from his speech and that had made me feel a little guilty.

 Yesterday I saw an article by him in an Italian magazine, Internazionale.
 “Il sesso forte”, the stronger sex.
 The article was apparently about the violence against women.
 I started reading it and just the first few lines made me sit up.
 Perhaps I had understood wrongly, I had thought and reread those lines.
 No, he had actually written what I had thought he had written.
 The article started thus: